daskeete/Data-Visualization/README.md

 this webpage will explain how eligible minority voters who do/do not vote change with factors such as gender and income.

-### Data Cleaning and Processing
+## Data Cleaning and Processing

 Log of preprocessing steps for data visualization final project:
-• For the columns that show whether someone voted in a particular election, I removed all the observations where the question was skipped taking our total number of observations from 5836 to 5721.
+For the columns that show whether someone voted in a particular election, I removed all the observations where the question was skipped taking our total number of observations from 5836 to 5721.
 I then only kept the rows in the race column with values 'Black', 'Other/Mixed', 'Hispanic'.
 This reduced my dataset to 2075 observations.

-• To turn the categorical income column into numerical data I could more easily work with I made a few changes.
+To turn the categorical income column into numerical data I could more easily work with I made a few changes:

     For income levels 'Less than $40k', those values were reclassified as an integer equal to $39,999.
     For income levels between'$40-75k', those values were reclassified as an integer equal to $75,000.
     For income levels between'$75-125k', those values were reclassified as an integer equal to $124,999.
     For income levels '$125k or more', those values were reclassified as an integer equal to $125,000.

-• To calculate the total times an individual voted I looked at all the relevant question columns (Q27) then converted all the ones to ‘Yes’.
+To calculate the total times an individual voted I looked at all the relevant question  columns (Q27) then converted all the ones to ‘Yes’.
 I then summed all the results across rows to get the total amount of times someone voted.
 Lastly, with regard to recycled code from prior assignments; to produce some of my visualizations I repurposed my multi stack bar function from assignment 5.

-Here is some information as to what the voter category column values stand for"
+Here is some information as to what the voter category column values stand for

 VOTER_CATEGORY:

-      • always: respondent voted in all or all-but-one of the elections they were eligible in
+    always: respondent voted in all or all-but-one of the elections they were eligible in
-      • sporadic: respondent voted in at least two, but fewer than all-but-one of the elections they were eligible in
-      • rarely/never: respondent voted in 0 or 1 of the elections they were eligible in
+    sporadic: respondent voted in at least two, but fewer than all-but-one of the elections they were eligible in rarely/never: respondent voted in 0 or 1 of the elections they were eligible in

-### Visualizations
+## Visualizations

 ![Viz1](Viz1.png)